SciML/ModelingToolkit.jl/docs/src/tutorials/symbolic_functions.md

 ## Non-Interactive Development (No Macro Version)

-Note that the macros are for the high level case where you're doing symbolic computation on your own code.
+Note that the macros are for the high-level case where you're doing symbolic computation on your own code.
 If you want to do symbolic computation on someone else's code, like in a macro, you may not want to do `@variables x` because you might want the name "x" to come from